apnadkarni/blt/doc/listview.rst

     *cmdPrefix* is "", then no command is executed.
 The default is "".

   **-data** *string*
-    Specifies data to be associated with the list item. *String* can be an arbitrary.
+    Specifies data to be associated with the item. *String* can be an arbitrary.
 It is not used by the *listview* widget.
 The default is "".

   **-icon** *imageName*
     Specifies the name of an image to be displayed as the icon for the item